hinton-lang/Hinton/README.md

 This is a stack-based, multi-pass, bytecode interpreter written in Rust for a programming language called Hinton.
 The project is an extension of the code found in the book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.

 ## Features
 Though this interpreter is based on the Crafting Interpreters book, it implements many things differently.
-Here are some of the differences between Hinton and Lox, as well as some of the features Hinton has that Lox does not have:
+Here are some of the differences between Hinton and the language developed in the book (Lox):

 * Hinton source code is first parsed into an Abstract Syntax Tree (AST), then compiled to bytecode, then interpreted by the VM.
 This is because traversing the AST allows for easier bytecode generation and optimization (optimization strategies will be added later).